shupershuff/Diablo2RLoader/README.md

 **Open All accounts at once**<br>
 Time is precious so work smarter not harder by opening all your accounts at once to maximise your free time to actually play the game instead of clicking through menus.<br>
 **Batch Open Accounts**<br>
-Rather than open all accounts, you can open a batch of accounts.
+Rather than open all accounts, you can open a group of accounts.
 This feature is designed for you creatures that have several accounts but only want to launch a subset of these, for example only launch the 3 accounts you primarily play from.<br>
 ![image](https://github.com/shupershuff/Diablo2RLoader/assets/63577525/0f98dc8e-319a-43b8-b860-c84cb9d6dd60)<br>
 **Launch Each account with specific game settings**<br>
 These features were made in mind for multiboxing where you may have different screen sizes and want your secondary accounts to have lower graphics settings:<br>